AiAutomationAgency-cloud/WORK/replit.md

   - Rahul Prasad → Creative Video Editor
 - Updated environment configuration with `.env.example` template for Supabase

-✅ **Migration Completed**: Successfully migrated from Replit Agent to full Replit environment
+⚠️ **Database Migration Required**: Need to switch from Neon to Supabase
-- PostgreSQL database provisioned and schema deployed successfully
+- Currently still using Neon PostgreSQL database (detected in DATABASE_URL)
+- Application configured for Supabase but environment still points to Neon
-- Database seeding working correctly with all portfolio content
+- Database schema and seeding working correctly with portfolio content
 - All API endpoints functioning (services, team, projects, testimonials)
 - React Query configuration with proper default queryFn
 - Application running cleanly on port 5000 with proper client/server separation
 - Modern light theme with clean gradients throughout

-- Robust security practices implemented
+**Next Step**: User needs to provide Supabase DATABASE_URL to complete the migration

 **Status**: Project is now streamlined for Render deployment with Supabase database.